Updated: Sep 16

-Serving kids has radically shaped my perspective of what it means to be a good leader in today's world.
+Giving kids a voice gave me perspective on what it means to be a good leader.

 It all started with passion.

-My music career ended suddenly when traumatic memories from my childhood resurfaced and I was forced into a time of hiding & healing.
+But my music career ended suddenly when traumatic memories from my childhood resurfaced and I went into a time of hiding & healing.
 Music became a lifeline to me during these harder years -- singing & songwriting kept my hope alive as I learned the power of song to transform pain and bring freedom.

 Passion is Powerful

-I finally reentered society a few years later, got back on stage, and launched Passion is Powerful, an artist development coaching program for kids that brought together all of my musical experience, from singing, to writing, performing, and playing multiple instruments.
-I taught kids in their homes, 1:1 and in groups, and after the pandemic, I was able to reach students from all over the world through Zoom.
+In 2015, I emerged back into society, got back on stage, and launched Passion is Powerful, an artist development coaching business for kids.
+The program I offered brought together all of my musical experience, from singing, to writing, performing, and playing multiple instruments.
+I taught kids in their homes one-on-one and in group settings.
+After the pandemic, I was able to reach students from all over the world through Zoom.

 Music in the inner-cities of Los Angeles & New York

-Outside of coaching kids through Passion is Powerful, I also had the unique opportunity to produce a few extraordinary experiences for inner-city kids through partnerships with local and national non-profits.
-In 2015, I produced a performance with the kids from Arnold Schwarzenegger's After-School All-Stars in New York & Newark.
-The kids learned my song, "Free," and choreographed a dance to perform at the fundraising event at the top of World Trade Center, 4.
+Through my coaching business and partnerships with local and national non-profits, I had the unique opportunity to produce a two extraordinary experiences for inner-city kids through.
+In 2015, the kids from Arnold Schwarzenegger's New York After-School All-Stars learned my song, "Free," and dance a choreographed performance at the top of World Trade Center, 4.
+I will never forget the view from up there.

-In 2017, I worked with the Los Angeles chapter of After-School All-Stars (ASAS) to produce one of my favorite projects, a musical collaboration between ASAS and OMG!
+In 2017, I worked with the Los Angeles After-School All-Stars (ASAS) to produce one of my favorite musical projects, a collaboration between ASAS and OMG!
 Cameras Everywhere.
-OMG! is a non-profit that connects inner-city kids with award winning videographers, songwriters, and producers to create an original song & music video.

 Current projects, future goals